No item(s) available in cart.

 4.2.1.
 IIW BLOCK (ASTM E164)

 IIW is an acronym for the International Institute of Welding.
 It is referred to as an IIW "type" reference block because it was patterned after the "true" IIW block but does not conform to IIW requirements in IIS/IIW-23-59.
 Where IIW "type" blocks can be commercially obtained in a selection of materials.
-IIW "type" blocks may also include additional calibration and references features such as notches, circular groves, and scales that are not specified by IIW.
-There are two full-sized and a mini version of the IIW type blocks.
+IIW "type" blocks may also include additional calibration and reference features such as notches, circular groves, and scales that are not specified by IIW.
+There are two full-sized and a mini version of the IIW-type blocks.
 The Mini version is about one-half the size of the full-sized block and weighs only about one-fourth as much.
-IIW type blocks are used to calibrate instruments for both angle beam and normal incident inspections.
-Some of their uses include setting metal-distance and sensitivity settings, determining the sound exit point and refracted angle of angle beam transducers, and evaluating depth resolution of normal beam inspection setups.
-Instructions on using the IIW type blocks can be found in the annex of American Society for Testing and Materials Standard E164, Standard Practice for Ultrasonic Contact Examination of Weldments.
+IIW-type blocks are used to calibrate instruments for both angle beam and normal incident inspections.
+Some of their uses include setting metal distance and sensitivity settings, determining the sound exit point and refracted angle of angle beam transducers, and evaluating the depth resolution of normal beam inspection setups.
+Instructions on using the IIW-type blocks can be found in the annex of American Society for Testing and Materials Standard E164, Standard Practice for Ultrasonic Contact Examination of Weldments.

 4.2.2.
 MINIATURE ANGLE BEAM REFERENCE BLOCK